Campbell Soup in talks to sell some European brands to CVC

 The deal includes the sale of four plants in Puurs, Belgium; Le Pontet, France; Lubeck, Germany and Karpalund, Sweden.

-Campbell and CVC did not disclose the terms of the deal, but said the businesses generated annual net sales of about $530 million (342 million pounds) in fiscal 2012.
+Campbell and CVC did not disclose the terms of the deal, but said the businesses generated annual net sales of about $530 million in fiscal 2012.

 However, analysts at Janney Capital Markets estimated the deal would generate up to $750 million for Campbell.